John-Anthony Fraga, National Center for Health Research

 A new type of e-cigarette called “juul” has become so popular that it is now about 68% of the $2 billion e-cigarette market.
 The “juul” is especially popular among children and young adults due to its sleek and discreet design, its ability to be recharged on a laptop or wall charger within one hour, and its liquid-filled cartridges that come in popular flavors like cool mint, creme brulee, and fruit medley.

-As of January 2020, 57 deaths and more than 2,600 cases of serious lung illness related to e-cigarettes have been reported in the media.
+As of February 2020, 68 deaths and more than 2,800 cases of serious lung illness related to e-cigarettes have been reported to the CDC.
 It was not initially known whether those harmed had used juul devices.
 However, the most recent reports state that all types of e-cigarettes were used by the teens and adults who were harmed by vaping, so the risks of “juuling” need to be carefully and immediately studied.

 Juuling has become very common at teenage hangouts and even at school.
 Medical professionals are very concerned because juul delivers higher concentrations of nicotine than other e-cigarettes.
 Not only is nicotine highly addictive, but it is also toxic to fetuses and is known to impair brain and lung development if used during adolescence.
 It is not replacing cigarette smoking but rather encouraging it: A 2017 study found that non-smoking adults were four times more likely to start smoking traditional cigarettes after only 18 months of vaping, which includes “juuling.”